cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 }
 ```

-## Report Specific Schemas
+## Report Specific Config Structures

 Juneberry includes a few built-in Report classes.
-This section describes the schemas for each
+This section describes the structure for each
 of the available Report types.

-### Schema - ROC Report
+### ROC Report
 The ROC Report type uses model evaluation output data to generate a plot with one or more RoC curves.
 ```
 {